What is Risk Management?

 In the context of risk management, there are a variety of terms that need to be defined and for which there needs to be a common understanding in an organisation, especially as different terms are used in different industries.

-Risk analysis: The systematic analysis of all identified risks.
-Depending on the perspective, it can include risk identification and risk assessment in the sense of a risk management process or follow on from risk identification.
+Analysis: The systematic analysis of all identified risks.
+Depending on the perspective, it can include identification and assessment in the sense of a management process or follow on from identification.

-Risk prioritisation: The interface in the risk management process between risk assessment and risk management in terms of avoidance, minimisation or limitation.
+Prioritisation: The interface in the risk management process between assessment and management in terms of avoidance, minimisation or limitation.
 This includes handling – e.g. observing risks or taking measures.

-Risk transfer: Partial or complete transfer of the risks identified in the course of the risk analysis to third parties, e.g. through the conclusion of insurance policies or cooperation agreements.
-Alternatively, the term risk transfer is also used.
+Transfer: Partial or complete transfer of the risks identified in the course of the analysis to third parties, e.g. through the conclusion of insurance policies or cooperation agreements.

-Risk response: All measures for risk avoidance, risk reduction, risk diversification, risk transfer and risk provisioning.
+Response: All measures for avoidance, reduction, diversification, transfer and provisioning.

-Risk control: The monitoring of identified and analysed risks as well as measures to avoid and minimise risks.
+Control: The monitoring of identified and analysed risks as well as measures to avoid and minimise them.

 It is also important to define the terms danger, risk and venture: